GCTC-NTGC/gc-digital-talent/documentation/freshdesk.md

 - Set value of `FRESHDESK_API_TICKET_TAG` to "test"

 > [!NOTE]
 > Optional fields that are not required for ticket creation locally but are used in production are `FRESHDESK_API_PRODUCT_ID` and `FRESHDESK_API_EMAIL_CONFIG_ID`.
-The Freshdesk API has endpoints for [products](https://developers.freshdesk.com/api/#products) and [email configs](https://developers.freshdesk.com/api/#email-configs) in case they need to be tested on a local environment
+The Freshdesk API has endpoints for [products](https://developers.freshdesk.com/api/#products) and [email configs](https://developers.freshdesk.com/api/#email-configs) in case they need to be tested on a local environment.

 ## Create and view ticket